 “one of the great ’causes of maternal death,’ praised Germany’s Hitler because he gave the beverage concession at last summer’s Olympic Village to the Deutscher Frauenbund der Abstinenz (Nazi W. C. T. U.), is a total abstainer, [and] supports restaurants which serve no beer.“1

 Colvin was an accomplished speaker.
-However, oratorical skills could not substitute for sound and persuasive arguments.
-Consequently, Colvin was completely bested in several debates with Pauline Sabin.
+But oratorical skills could not substitute for sound and persuasive arguments.
+So Colvin was completely bested in several debates with Pauline Sabin.

-She was founding president of the pro-Repeal Women’s Organization for National Prohibition Reform (WONPR).
-As a result, the president of the national WCTU told WCTU officers not to participate in debates unless only the dry position was offered.
+Sabin was founding president of the pro-Repeal Women’s Organization for National Prohibition Reform (WONPR).
+As a result, the president of the national WCTU told their officers not to participate in debates unless only the dry position was offered.

 World War II